|

 of the gospel by the way we live, by living as unrepentant people.
 In

-verse 21 Paul decides that he will go to Little
+verse 21 Paul decides that he would go to We

 did Paul know at this time that he would indeed reach During